DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Unexpected Maker Feather S3/4.0 ST7796S/RocketLaunch_Live API Display/README.md

 ### RocketLaunch.live API Example on TFT Display
-- Publicly free API but only for next 5 scheduled launches
+- Publicly free API but only for next 5 scheduled launches (this example only pulls the next 1 launch)
 - If you want more data than the next 5 you can register an account.

 ### Serial Console Output: